 250g mince

-grated zucchini (yes, I have a lot of zucchini to use up)
+grated zucchini (yes, I have a lot of

 1 clove garlic, finely chopped